 The Valuation Committee, which is composed of senior officers and employees, is responsible for overseeing the pricing and valuation of all investments held in client and AllianceBernstein portfolios.
 The Valuation Committee has adopted a Statement of Pricing Policies describing principles and policies that apply to pricing and valuing investments held in these portfolios.
-We have also established a Pricing Group, which reports to the Valuation Committee.
-The Valuation Committee has delegated to the Pricing Group responsibility for overseeing the pricing process for all investments.
+We also have a Pricing Group, which reports to the Valuation Committee, and is responsible for overseeing the pricing process for all investments.

 We sometimes charge our clients performance-based fees.
 In these situations, we charge a base advisory fee and are eligible to earn an additional performance-based fee or incentive allocation that is calculated as either a percentage of absolute investment results or a percentage of investment results in excess of a stated benchmark over a specified period of time.
 Some performance-based fees include a high-watermark provision, which generally provides that if a client account underperforms relative to its performance target (whether absolute or relative to a specified benchmark), it must gain back such underperformance before we can collect future performance-based fees.
 Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fee for that period and, for accounts with a high-watermark provision, our ability to earn future performance-based fees will be impaired.
-We are eligible to earn performance-based fees on approximately 7% of the assets we manage for institutional clients and approximately 3% of the assets we manage for private clients (in total, approximately 4% of our company-wide AUM).
+We are eligible to earn performance-based fees on approximately 9% of the assets we manage for private clients (in total, approximately 5% of our company-wide AUM).
 A majority of our hedge fund AUM is subject to high watermarks and a significant majority of this AUM is below the high watermarks.
 Accordingly, it is very unlikely we will earn performance-based fees on these hedge funds in 2013.
 If the percentage of our AUM subject to performance-based fees grows, seasonality and volatility of revenues and earnings are likely to become more significant.

-For the three months ended March 31, 2013, our investment advisory and services fees increased by \$18.3 million, or 4.3%, from the first quarter of 2012, due to a \$19.2 million, or 4.6%, increase in base fees, which primarily resulted from a 4.6% increase in average AUM and continued shift in product mix from actively managed equity services to actively managed fixed income services.
+For the three months ended June 30, 2013, our investment advisory and services fees increased by \$35.2 million, or 8.3%, from the second quarter of 2012, due to a \$33.5 million, or 8.0%, increase in base fees, which primarily resulted from an 8.5% increase in average AUM.
+For the six months ended June 30, 2013, our investment advisory and services fees increased by \$53.5 million, or 6.3%, from six months ended June 30, 2012, due to a \$52.7 million, or 6.3%, increase in base fees, which primarily resulted from a 6.6% increase in average AUM.
+In the case of both periods, the increase in base fees was less than the increase in average AUM primarily due to the continued shift in product mix from actively managed equity services to actively managed fixed income services, which generally have lower fees as compared to actively managed equity services.